Frequent Student Questions

 The junior residential accommodation is only a 3 minute walk from the school and offers a kitchen, dining and lounge area in each house along with a recreational area.

-How do you select host families?
+How do you select hosts?

 What happens on my first day?